-This name better reflects our wider inclusive employment activity, comprised of recruitment, diversity support and bespoke social impact projects.
+This name was created to better reflect our wider inclusive employment activity, which, over the years, has been comprised of recruitment, diversity support and bespoke social impact projects.

-Businesses come to us to access diverse jobseekers from all backgrounds into short-term as well as permanent roles.
-We help people make changes to their lives, help them break bad employment cycles and get into work that’s right for them.
+Businesses have come to us to access diverse jobseekers from all backgrounds into short-term as well as permanent roles.
+We’ve helped people make changes to their lives, help them break bad employment cycles and get into work that’s right for them.

 In 2009 the economy was in a poor state and the creation of new jobs was exceptionally low.
 More and more graduates were leaving university and joining those already looking for work, desperate to step into the great jobs they had been told would fall at their newly-graduated feet.